12. The Bishop’s Departure

 The sunrise crept through the flaps and vents of the tent.

 “Go ahead, Jack,” William said.
 “Draw your blade and plunge it into my heart.
 Unholster your pistol and put a bullet between my eyes.
 My knights will strike you down and your sacrifice won’t matter.
 I told you when I arrived that these men are my most trusted.
 Each of them knows the mission.
-Each of them knows the location of the Lock.
+Each of them knows the location of the lock.
 Any and all of them will see this charge to completion.
 We cannot be stopped.
 Not by you or any man.
 And not by any unholy monsters.
 God will not allow us to fail.
 He has made us — as a whole — invincible.”

 An air horn echoed through the neighborhood and the radio in my pocket squealed to life, “All Ears; Sentry East.
 We got sprinters!
 Six — no — seven of them.
 They’re fast.